-Chronic Venous Insufficiency causes venous hypertension in the lower extremities and contributes to a variety of health issues, such as pain, swelling, surface skin changes, venous stasis dermatitis, and ulcers.
-Venous edema, (swelling), and poor circulation impede wound healing, compressing small blood vessels, creating dead tissue, increasing the likelihood of developing a stasis ulcer and possibly an infection.
+Chronic Venous Insufficiency causes venous hypertension in the lower extremities and contributes to a variety of health issues, such as pain, swelling, surface skin changes, venous stasis dermatitis, and venous ulcers.
+Venous edema, (swelling), and reduced circulation impede ulcer healing, compressing small blood vessels, creating dead tissue, increasing the likelihood of developing a venous stasis ulcer and possibly an infection.

-Treating stasis ulcers is sometimes difficult, but this doesn’t mean that it’s impossible!
+Treating venous stasis ulcers is sometimes tricky, but this doesn’t mean that it’s impossible!
 When appropriate, Physicians try conservative treatment, before recommending surgery.

 When blood pools in extremities, pressure increases within a space-limited vessel, and to compensate the vein irreversibly changes its shape, altering the lining of the vein wall, and damaging valvular structures.
 Over time venous hypertension compromises lymphatic function, causing fluid to leak into the tissues of the legs and feet.

 Venous Stasis Ulcers (VSUs) are shallow wounds that usually occur on the sides of the lower legs, ankles or calves.
-They are difficult to treat because of poor blood flow and sometimes become infected.
+They are challenging to treat because of reduced blood flow and sometimes become infected.
 Preventing VSUs from developing is the cornerstone of Chronic Venous Insufficiency treatment.

 If you are experiencing lower extremity swelling and observe changes in the color of your skin, reach out to your Doctor.
 These are symptoms of Chronic Venous Insufficiency and indicate you are at risk of developing a VSU.